Lewiston, Idaho Area Public Art

 Stop 5: Lewis & Clark and Sacagawea Cutouts

 Drive west into downtown Lewiston on Main St. at the bottom of the hill.
 A sculpture by Don Joslyn entitled "Indian Summer" depicting a Nez Perce brave on a horse may be seen at the Nez Perce County Courthouse on the left past 13th St. Stay on Main St., veer right onto the one-way D St., turn left onto 1st St., and take US 12 West to cross the bridge into Clarkston, Washington.
 Turn right onto 5th St. and stay with it as it curves left and becomes Port Dr. heading due west.
-Turn right onto 9th St., pass Riverfront Brewing Co. on your left, turn right onto Port Way and take an immediate left into the parking lot.
+Turn right onto 9th St., pass Riverfront Brewing Co. on your left, turn right onto Port Way and take an immediate left into the parking lot for Granite Lake Park.
 Follow the path to the right of the bathrooms.

 Location Image